 978-745-9500 or 866-745-1876

 Old Ship Church, Hingham – Some authorities contend that this church, also known as the Meeting House, erected in 1681, is the oldest English church in continuous use in America.
 The major rival for this distinction is the Newport Parish Church (St. Luke’s) in Smithfield, Virginia.
-Old Ship Church is certainly the earliest of New England’s churches, and it is a striking survivor of the Puritan settlement of Massachusetts in the 17th century.
+Old Ship Church is undoubtedly the earliest of New England’s churches, and it is a striking survivor of the Puritan settlement of Massachusetts in the 17th century.

 First Parish in Hingham